Regreening the Waterfall Meadow at Hacienda Dominguez & Chelenzo Farms

 • Crop Production: forest farming, pollinator habitat, water management

-The initiative will also address food insecurity and agrobiodiversity to enhance producer resilience and broaden American food diets with the reintroduction of traditional indigenous and campesino crops native to AridAmerica.
+The initiative also addressed food insecurity and agrobiodiversity to enhance producer resilience and broaden American food diets with the reintroduction of traditional indigenous and campesino crops native to AridAmerica.

-We will employ indigenous-inspired and contemporary water harvesting structures, including dams, Zuni bowls, zaja y bordo (Mexican ditch-and-berm) and Keyline structures to promote the understanding and use of irrigation-less agriculture, especially among drought-plagued producers in the Southwest.
-We are currently using this methodology on two acres of our land, as part of our NMDA’s Healthy Soil Program grant initiative.
+We employed indigenous-inspired and contemporary water harvesting structures, including dams, Zuni bowls, zaja y bordo (Mexican ditch-and-berm) and Keyline structures to promote the understanding and use of irrigation-less agriculture, especially among drought-plagued producers in the Southwest.
+For the project we used this methodology on two acres of our land, building upon work that had been completed as part of the NMDA’s Healthy Soil Program grant initiative that had been completed the previous year that focused on rejuvenating the health of the soil

-Working with our technical adviser, Dr. Sangu Angadi, we will implement Semi-Circular Buffer Strips that employ a half-circle form of crop planning to mitigate soil erosion, harness water, and serve as a wind buffer.
-We will solely depend on water harnessed by monsoon rains, snowmelt and the significant condensation that we experience in fall and winter when temperatures warm up by 30-40 degrees on a daily basis.
+Working with our technical adviser, Dr. Sangu Angadi, we researched and discussed implementing Semi-Circular Buffer Strips that employ a half-circle form of crop planning to mitigate soil erosion, harness water, and serve as a wind buffer.
+Due to the fact that the project plans were to solely depend on water harnessed by monsoon rains, snowmelt and the significant condensation that we anticipated to experience in fall and winter when temperatures warm up by 30-40 degrees on a daily basis, we ultimately did not implement this part of the project due to the record heat in 1993 and the lack of precipitation (i.e. monsoons).

-This project will serve as an experimental model and provide baseline data for expansion of ecological regeneration on 350 acres, which will be supported by a future ecosystem restoration camp in the neighboring one-acre field.
+Despite ongoing climate change, drought and record heat waves, this project served as an experimental model and provided baseline data for the expansion of ecological regeneration on 350 acres, which we hope to support by a future ecosystem restoration camp.

 • Onsite workshops focused food forest development supported by water harvesting structures and terraces